MathieuUrstein/HEIG.AMT.Gamification/README.md

 What you could want is run only the mysql docker and run the project in your IDE.
 In order to do that, you will need to do the following:

 1. `$ docker-compose up --build mysql` to run only the mysql container.
-2. create a custom profile in `/src/main/resources/` (for example `application-perso.properties`), and specify the connexion url of the mysql container (you can take the content of `application-default.properties` and replace the `db` part by the correct host).
+2. create a custom profile in `/src/main/resources/` (for example `application-custom.properties`), and specify the connexion url of the mysql container (you can take the content of `application-default.properties` and replace the `db` part by the correct host).
+3. In your IDE, specify that you want to run the Spring Boot project with the `custom` profile (or any profile you created).
+It will override the defualt profile.